 On EA's dedicated website, the company explains that players will be able to shape their Sims' families over multiple generations.
 "When your Sims accomplish their career goals and retire, you'll be rewarded with Heirlooms that unlock hobbies and careers for future generations, allowing new Sims to tell deeper stories."

-Pearson explain that the Legacy system "is really about collecting these heirlooms and unlocking cool things for your Sims throughout different generations of play," adding that it's tapping in to "that core DNA people love about The Sims."
+Pearson explains that the Legacy system "is really about collecting these heirlooms and unlocking cool things for your Sims throughout different generations of play," adding that it's tapping in to "that core DNA people love about The Sims."

 And of course, like The Sims we've come to know and love over the past seventeen years (yes, it's really been that long), you'll be able to design your own characters and their homes.